Home loans: to switch or not to switch?

 Any recommendation made in this article does not take your objectives, financial situation or needs into account.
 Read the terms and conditions before making a decision if the product is right for you.
 Subject to St.George's approval.
 Conditions, credit criteria, fees and charges apply, credit provided by St.George.

-Advantage Package Terms and Conditions apply.
-A $395 annual package fee applies and is payable from an eligible St.George transaction account.
-An Advantage Package discount has been included in the advertised eligible rate.
-The discount and fee savings apply for the duration of the package.
-Before deciding to acquire a St.George transaction account, read the terms and conditions, and consider if the product is right for you.
+Advantage Package apply.
+A $395 annual package fee applies and is payable from a St.George Complete Freedom transaction account.
+Before deciding to open a St.George Complete Freedom account, read the Terms & Conditions, and consider if the account’s right for you.